-A giveaway today!
-It's Deaf Awareness Week and we have a new book for you written to boost deaf awareness and tackle the lack of diversity in children’s book characters.
+It's Deaf Awareness Week and a new book has been published, written to boost deaf awareness and tackle the lack of diversity in children’s book characters.

 The book, an inspiring adventure story about a deaf girl and her hearing friend, Daisy and Ted’s Awesome Adventures , written by Alex Naidoo, became an Amazon #1 best seller in its first week on sale.

 The National Deaf Children’s Society published Alex's book after hearing from parents that it was really hard to find books with deaf characters for their children.
 There are more than 45,000 deaf children in the UK.
 The NDCS supports them and their families by providing impartial, practical and emotional support as well as campaigning for a world without barriers for deaf children and their families.